jamwt/dreadlock/README.md

 Your client should raise an exception and provide the `error message` as a descriptive string for the error.

+A protocol syntax error will cause the connection to be rudely dropped on your client (and dreadlock will print a warning to stderr).

 Building
 ========